Maaitrayo/GPSXIMU/README.md

 # GPSXIMU
-Step by step algorithm and code breakdown for sensor fusion of GPS and IMU
+## Step by step algorithm and code breakdown for sensor fusion of GPS and IMU USING KALMAN FILTER

 ## This is divided into two parts:
 	1) IMU SENSOR FUSION